-4.7.4 Notification of new certificate issuance to subscriber

-4.7.5 Conduct constituting acceptance of a re-keyed certificate

-4.7.6 Publication of the re-keyed certificate by the CA

-4.7.7 Notification of certificate issuance by the CA to other entities

-4.8 Certificate modification

-Modification is defined as the re-issuance of a certificate with the same public key, same validity period, and changes made to the identity information or information in the certificate such as policies and key usage.

-4.8.1 Circumstance for certificate modification

-Domain Validation TLS Server Authentication and Organization Validation TLS Server Authentication certificates shall not be modified.
+4.7.4 Notification of new certificate issuance to subscriber Not applicable.
+4.7.5 Conduct constituting acceptance of a re-keyed certificate Not applicable.
+4.7.6 Publication of the re-keyed certificate by the CA Not applicable.
+4.7.7 Notification of certificate issuance by the CA to other entities Not applicable.
+4.8 Certificate modification Modification is defined as the re-issuance of a certificate with the same public key, same validity period and changes made to the identity information or information in the certificate such as policies and key usage.
+4.8.1 Circumstance for certificate modification Domain Validation TLS Server Authentication and Organization Validation TLS Server Authentication certificates shall not be modified.
 OCSP Delegated Responder certificates shall not be modified.

-CA certificates may be modified to update attributes other than the public key.
-A CA certificate shall not be modified to add restrictions not in the original certificate unless all Subscriber certificates previously issued by the CA conform to the new restrictions.

-4.8.2 Who may request certificate modification

-An authorized representative of either the Root CA or Subordinate CA may request certificate modifications.

-4.8.3 Processing certificate modification requests

-Certificate issuance by the Root CA shall require an individual authorized by the CA to deliberately issue a direct command in order for the Root CA to perform a certificate signing operation.
-Modification of a CA certificate by the Root CA shall require written authorization by the FPKIPA.

-4.8.4 Notification of new certificate issuance to subscriber
+CA certificates shall not be modified.
+4.8.2 Who may request certificate modification Not applicable.
+4.8.3 Processing certificate modification requests Not applicable.
+4.8.4 Notification of new certificate issuance to subscriber Not applicable.
 4.8.5 Conduct constituting acceptance of modified certificate